GerHobbelt/pylene/doc/source/core/images.rst

     parameterization of the initialization.
 So you should not use ``auto`` type deduction for variables.

-.. topic:: Advanced initialization
+.. rubric:: Advanced initialization

 *image initializers* follow the `Named parameter Idiom
 <https://en.wikibooks.org/wiki/More_C%2B%2B_Idioms/Named_Parameter>`_ and provides additional init parameters.
+Note that
-Note that it may fail to fulfill the requirements, so a status code may be queried to check if everything succeeded.
+it may fail to fulfill the requirements, so a status code may be queried to check if everything succeeded.